-Option 2b was not carried forward due to geometry concerns with the County Road 3.
+Option 2b was not carried forward due to geometry concerns with the County Road connection to County Road 3.
 Additionally, there is not enough storage space on County Road 3 to support forecasted traffic volumes and would cause queueing that would block County Road 23.